PI-Portal/pi_portal/README.md

 >You'll need a Raspberry PI 3, with Raspberry Pi OS or similar installed and reliable internet.

->You'll be able to use this program with other Raspberry PI versions, but you may need to fork the repository and use different GPIO pins, and [compile filebeat](./scripts/arm/filebeat.sh) with different architecture settings.
-I have tested it on Raspberry PI 3.)
+>You'll be able to use this program with other Raspberry PI versions, but you may need to [compile filebeat](./scripts/arm/filebeat.sh) with different architecture settings.
+I have tested it on Raspberry PI 3.

 2. Contact switches.
 > These are available cheaply on ebay, AWS or at your local electronics store.